lmorg/murex/docs/commands/false.md

 false
 ```

+### Silent

-However you can suppress that with the silent flag:
+You can suppress that with the silent flag:

 ```
 » false -s